Don’t ask me how with the hundreds of videos I’ve already watched, but I’d never heard Conchita Wurst sing ‘I’ll Be There‘ until today.

 That’s because it’s the less polished feel of her performance that makes it so good, the lower key she sings it in that rocks this song, and the pure raw emotion in Conchita’s voice and face that make it so powerful.

-In fact, if this isn’t the best cover of any song Conchita Wurst has ever done, I’d be very surprised.
-(And, yes, love, I’m being completely honest when I say that).
+In fact, if this is not the best cover of any song Conchita Wurst has ever done, I would be very surprised.
+(And, yes, love, I am being completely honest when I say that).